 If you are searching for a book or article, Kobo will take you through its book shelf pretty fast.
 There are over 4 million book options available.
 Kobo has a commendable open file support.
 That means if you want to buy books from Google, Sony or any other store, Kobo will support you on that.
 On the other hand Kobo’s self book store is not as vast and is more expensive than Amazon.

-So if you are looking out for a solidly built, super fast e-reader you should go for Kobo AuraH20.
+So if you are looking out for a solidly built, super fast and one of the best e-reader devices you should go for Kobo AuraH20.

 Amazon Kindle Voyage ($199)